apache/apisix/doc/plugins/authz-keycloak.md

 ## Name

 `authz-keycloak` is an authorization plugin to be used with the Keycloak Identity Server.
 Keycloak is an OAuth/OIDC and UMA compliant Identity Server.
-Although, its developed to working in conjunction with Keycloak it should work with any OAuth/OIDC and UMA compliant identity providers as well.
+Although, it's developed working in conjunction with Keycloak it should work with any OAuth/OIDC and UMA compliant identity providers as well.

 For more information on Keycloak, refer to [Keycloak Authorization Docs](https://www.keycloak.org/docs/latest/authorization_services) for more information.